 - I’m 46 years old and I still quote Bugs Bunny and Friends and other Saturday Morning Cartoons

 - I’m a good cook, but I can’t make rice to save my life

-- I thought the Dolphins were smart to pass on Drew Brees and sign Daunte Culpepper
+- At the time, I thought the Dolphins were smart to pass on Drew Brees and sign Daunte Culpepper

 Despite these things, this Fantasy life has been very good to me!